-The two most common types of injections given on the farm are subcutaneous (Sub-Q) or intramuscular (I.M.).
+There are two main types of injections - subcutaneous (Sub-Q) or intramuscular (I.M.).
 The subcutaneous injection is given just under the skin and the intramuscular injection is given within the muscle tissue.
-On an orange, the peel is comparable to the skin on an animal, the orange sections are comparable to the muscles and the area in between these two is comparable to the subcutaneous space.
+On your orange, the peel is comparable to the skin on an animal, the orange sections are comparable to the muscles and the area in between these two is the comparable to the subcutaneous space.

 To draw up an injection, wipe the vial top (rubber stopper) with an alcohol moistened cotton ball to disinfect it.
 Make certain the needle is securely attached to the syringe by inserting the plunger portion of the syringe into the open end of the syringe and twisting the needle onto the syringe tip.
 Remove the cap - do not touch the needle.
 Push the needle (with syringe) through the rubber stopper of vaccine, turn the vaccine vial (with needle/syringe still inserted) upside down, and draw out the desired amount of vaccine.
-Turn vial right-side up, remove needle/syringe, and cap needle until ready to use.
+Turn vial right-side up, and cap needle until ready to use.